 The first one to join the team was Luis Alfonso Tinjaca, who five years ago received Aysha in his jewelry workshop with two camel stirrups that she stubbornly insisted on transforming into necklaces.
 He is the artisan who interprets Aysha’s stories and designs in silver.
 Gina Barbosa, Jheimmy Montañez and family, joined in, replicating each small piece that makes up a jewel, through the lost wax casting technique.
 Mr. Luis Urrego and sons and Raúl Lozano are in charge of the final touches, either giving them a gold plate or a matte finish.

 Since the beginning, we have worked closely with Daniella Benedetti, as photographer and with Jaime Eduardo Zawadzki as a strategic advisor, Johan Beltrán behind product photography and recently with Felipe Lopez as a digital consultant.
 Gloria Gaitán, Aysha’s mother, is part of the administrative team with Do2, who operate from the city of Medellín.
-Last but not least, Hector Tobón, the most recent member and addition to the team, as our Sales Manager is in charge of customer relations and ensuring their satisfaction.

 In 2018, we found that X-rays just as other waste from medical and electronics industries contained silver halide.
 The silver in X-rays is extracted by chemical and enzymatic processes which separate it from the plastic surface, then it is refined to obtain pure silver, the same type of silver obtained in traditional mining.
 The chemicals used in this recycling process as well as in the creation of the jewelry, are never disposed of into the sewage system, they are always reused and refilled.